Courses and Curriculum

 The goal of the Master of Behavioral and Decision Sciences is to equip students with practical tools for applications and a focused academic portfolio.

 Students are encouraged to tailor their elective courses to fit their professional interests and objectives.
-MBDS students must take four elective courses to complete the program.
+MBDS students must take three elective courses to complete the program.
 These electives should be chosen to enhance the skills and expertise for academic and professional goals.
-Two electives must be from the MBDS curriculum, while the remaining two electives may be taken from disciplines and schools across the University on related topics.
+Two electives must be from the MBDS curriculum, while the remaining elective may be taken from disciplines and schools across the University on related topics.

 MBDS electives include: